Community Grant Awards

 This much needed funding enabled us to continue to make Community Grant donations in March, through our End of Year Awards, supporting charities local to our vehicle plant in Derbyshire, as well as our Engine Plant in North Wales.

-Find out more about the charities we support
+Find out more about some of the charities we support

 Wales Air Ambulance